-The annual Work Plan 2022 of the WG L&T has been implemented almost entirely as planned.
-The work on indicators has been completed, and support for the implementation of the ministerial recommendations has been provided through a share of good practices.
-The divergence from the preliminary annual plan is in the number of organised PLAs: instead of three, the WG managed to organise one PLA so far, on the topic of staff developments.
+The L&T WG 2022 annual work plan was implemented almost entirely as planned.
+The work on indicators has been completed and support for the implementation of ministerial recommendations has been provided by sharing good practices at the system level.
+The difference compared to the preliminary annual plan is in the number of PLAs organized: instead of three, the WG has so far managed to organize one PLA in autumn 2022, on the subject of staff development.

-There was a change in co-chairing the WG L&T:
+There has been a new change in the co-chairmanship of the L&T WG:

-- Ana Tecilazić replaced Ulf Daniel Ehlers on behalf of EURASHE - Lynn Ramsey replaced Terry Maguire on behalf of the Higher Education Authority, Ireland - Tim Conlon replaced Lynn Ramsey on behalf of the Higher Education Authority, Ireland
+- Ana Tecilazić replaced Ulf Daniel Ehlers on behalf of EURASHE: - Lynn Ramsey replaced Terry Maguire on behalf of the Higher Education Authority, Ireland;

+• then Tim Conlon replaced Lynn Ramsey on behalf of the Higher Education Authority, Ireland.